jazzband/django-rest-knox/docs/settings.md

 This is the expiry datetime format returned in the login view.
 The default is the [DATETIME_FORMAT][DATETIME_FORMAT] of Django REST framework.
 May be any of `None`, `iso-8601` or a Python [strftime format][strftime format] string.

+## TOKEN_MODEL
+This is the reference to the model used as `AuthToken`.
+We can define a custom `AuthToken` model in our project that extends `knox.AbstractAuthToken` and add our business logic to it.
+The default is `knox.AuthToken`

 [DATETIME_FORMAT]: https://www.django-rest-framework.org/api-guide/settings/#date-and-time-formatting
 [strftime format]: https://docs.python.org/3/library/time.html#time.strftime